EduGord/ai-collab-template/docs/system-checklist.md

+# Project Stabilization Checklist
+- [ ] Identity and checklists created for bootstrap + evolve agents
+- [ ] Memory bank and context router operational
+- [ ] Reflection system live
+- [ ] Routine and pipeline mapping complete
+- [ ] All phases, plans, tasks executed
+- [ ] All phases, plans, tasks planning staged

 ---
-title: system-checklist.md
-type: md
-description: Auto-generated routing metadata
----

-# Project Stabilization Checklist
-- [x] Identity and checklists created for bootstrap + evolve agents
-- [x] Memory bank and context router operational
+This document is currently under construction.

+🛠️ To be filled with guidance, structure, and examples for:
-- [x] Reflection system live
+- system checklist
-- [x] Routine and pipeline mapping complete
-- [x] Phase 1–8 plans executed
-- [x] Phase 9 planning staged